 The facilities are monitored and controlled via SCADA by Operators at the WWTP.
 The motorized gates and pumps can be operated in either full Manual, SCADA Manual, or SCADA Auto modes.
 The default mode is SCADA Manual, with operation directed by Operators at the WWTP.
-The SCADA system includes a security system to advise of any unauthorized entries into the control building.
+The SCADA system includes a security system to advise of unauthorized entries to the control building.

-Figures 5A and 5B show the location of the CCPs at this facility, as well as potential for possible sewage discharges to the environment from each CCP, colour coded as described previously.
+Figures 5A to 5D show the location of the CCPs associated with this facility, as well as potential for possible sewage discharges to the environment from each CCP, colour coded as described previously.